ericsonga/APCSAReview/_sources/Stories/Interviewees/C_De_Lira.rst

 **What challenges has she faced in computing?**

-*"My first time ever TA'ing for a lab, htere was a student who was very frustrated that they didn't get to them, and they were like, 'Oh, well, she's supposed to know everything, but she's female, so maybe not.'
+*"My first time ever TA'ing for a lab, there was a student who was very frustrated that they didn't get to them, and they were like, 'Oh, well, she's supposed to know everything, but she's female, so maybe not.'
 I cried for the whole day.
 Those really small punches put a strain in my progress.
 They don't happen often now.
 But if the same types of comments were to happen now, I would brush them off"*

 *"I went to kind of a workshop, and I was the only female Latina in a group of kind of white, old males, and they decided to kind of make an example of me as a token, and that reduced my feeling of being a part of a community."*

 Carla, being a female Latina, is at the intersection of two underrepresented groups in computing.
-That has led isolation and disrespect throughout her career.
+That has led to isolation and disrespect throughout her career.

 **What subfield does she work in?**

 Carla researches the intersection between human-computer interaction (HCI) and computer science education.

 **How did she get into research?**

 *"Most of my undergrad summers were doing research.
 The research programs I did pushed me to do grad school.
 I went to Tapia, a diversity conference for people in computing.
 They were very welcoming and always gave me feedback.
-I was starting to develop my own mini self-image as a research.
+I was starting to develop my own mini self-image as a researcher.
 I started to see academia as a noble pursuit.
 I felt like there was a grander purpose rather than working for a company."*